Circular motion around a regular rotating Hayward black hole: Regular rotating Hayward black hole

 where

 with

 and

-Here the parameters $a$ and $M$, respectively denotes rotation and mass of the BH, $g$ represents the deviation parameter, provides a deviation from the standard Kerr BH.
+Here are the parameters $a$ and $M$, respectively denotes rotation and mass of the BH, $g$ represents the deviation parameter, provides a deviation from the standard Kerr BH.
 Both $\alpha$, $\beta$ are positive real numbers.
-On considering equatorial plane the mass function takes the form
+On considering the equatorial plane the mass function takes the form

 the aforementioned mass function is no longer dependent on parameters $\alpha$, $\beta$ and $\theta$.
 The metric \eqref{H1}, is the generalization of Kerr spacetime, while reduces to the Schwarzschild BH by putting both $g=a=0$ \cite{Schwarz} and to the standard Kerr BH by putting $g=0$ \cite{Kerr}.
 For non-rotating case, i.e., $a=0$, such types of BHs satisfies the condition of weak energy, whereas disobeying the condition of weak energy in rotating case.
 The aforementioned metric \eqref{H1} is non-singular everywhere, including $r=0$ and $\theta={\pi}/{2}$.
+Note that, for simplicity, we substitute the spin parameter ${\rm a} \to a/M$ and the deviation parameter ${\rm g} \to g/M$ in all figures and tables.